Global Shortage of Hepatitis B Vaccine

 Hepatitis B can be prevented with a safe and effective vaccine that has been available since 1982.
 In Australia, the hepatitis B vaccination program commenced in 1988, targeting groups at particularly high risk of infection.
 It is now recommended that all babies and adolescents be vaccinated against hepatitis B. The program continues and ensures that babies and adolescents have access to free hepatitis B vaccine.

-The Australian Immunisation Handbook (NHMRC 2013) recommends that the following groups are vaccinated against hepatitis B:
+The Australian Immunisation Handbook (updated June 2015) recommends that the following groups are vaccinated against hepatitis B:

 - babies and young children